Christmas Island Strategic Assessment

+The Terms of Reference for the Strategic Assessment Report were agreed on 4 April 2019.
 Strategic assessments are landscape-scale assessments and, unlike project-by-project assessments which look at individual proposals, they can consider a much broader set of actions.
-General information on the Christmas Island Strategic Assessment and the strategic assessment process can be found on the Department of the Environment and Energy’s website at: www.environment.gov.au/protection/assessments/strategic/christmas-island
+General information on the Christmas Island Strategic Assessment and the strategic assessment process can be found on the Department of Agriculture, Water and Environment's website.

 What will the Strategic Assessment do?

 Christmas Island is a natural wonder and home to rare plants and animals, some of which are not found anywhere else in the world.
 The significance and ecological value of Christmas Island has been recognised internationally and is provided a high level of protection under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 The Christmas Island Strategic Assessment will consider future land uses and development opportunities in an open and transparent manner, and provide greater certainty to stakeholders.
 At the same time, it will protect Christmas Island's environment, including its unique rainforest, birds and crabs.